Skip to main content Skip to navigation Skip to footer

 Style Compatibility Mode

-Content Notify uses Bootstrap 5 styles by default however, if your site is using Bootstrap 4 and you’re seeing CSS conflicts, this option allows you to switch to using Bootstrap 4 styles for Content Notify with the view to improve compatibility.
+Content Notify uses Bootstrap 5 styles by default however, if your site is using Bootstrap 4 and you’re seeing styling issues (CSS conflicts), this option allows you to switch to using Bootstrap 4 styles for Content Notify in order to improve compatibility.

 Disable CSS Styles